Step 5. Configuring Object Storage Repositories

 - Microsoft Azure Blob, Azure Archive Storage and Azure Data Box

-In this section, you will learn how to configure Amazon S3 Compatible storage system as a backup repository.
+In this section, you will learn how to configure Amazon S3 storage system as a backup repository.

 Before You Begin